bjpop/haskell-linux-perf/README.ghc-events-perf.txt

 nor 'perf script record' suffice, because we need to insert special synchronizing events into the perf data.

-Note: this version of the code uses the linux-perf library to parse the perf data file and an artificially inserted nanosleep syscall to synchronize perf events and the standard eventlog events.
+Note: this version of the code controls the execution of the Haskell program to be profiled and of the perf-record tool by launching them, passing around a PID and waiting for termination or terminating, as appropriate.
+If needed, this can be extended to temporarily suspending the Haskell program, e.g., to make a synchronizing syscall more often than just at the start of execution.

-This approach has its benefits and drawbacks compared to the usage of perf-script for both tasks.
-Which of the approaches proves better depends on the evolution of the perf toolset (we are waiting for a patchset that makes perf clock trustworthy and externally meaningful) and on the future needs of Haskell users of perf events.
+Apart of that, the code uses the linux-perf library to parse the perf data file and the nanosleep syscall to synchronize perf events with the standard eventlog.
+(See the start of the ghc-events-perf-record.hs file for more details.)
+This approach has its benefits and drawbacks compared to the usage of perf-script and to starting the Haskell program by the perf-record tool.
+Which of the approaches proves better depends on the evolution of the perf toolset  (we are waiting for a patchset that makes perf clock trustworthy and externally meaningful, as well as for a patch that fixes the '-p' option).
+It also depends on the future needs of Haskell users of perf events.
+In particular, the '-p' option seems to produce much more perf events, even though in its present state it ignores all tasks spawned after the Haskell program is started.
+Whether the extra events are useful requires further investigation.
 For now, we retain this version on a branch.